 - Understand how your data is distributed across the world.

 - Optimize publisher and subscriber deployment location, based on that data.

 Performance and availability implications

 To understand these trade-offs, it is worth considering how publish requests are routed.
-Generally, Cloud Pub/Sub attempts to store your messages as close as possible to the source of the request.
-Requests originating within GCP are, as a rule, bound to the Cloud Pub/Sub instances in the same region.
+Generally, Pub/Sub attempts to store your messages as close as possible to the source of the request.
+Requests originating within Google Cloud are, as a rule, bound to the Pub/Sub instances in the same region.
 If a publisher is located in a single region, simply adding more regions to the message storage policy will not increase availability.
-When publishing from outside of GCP, an additional layer of routing is involved to get the request to a nearby GCP region where the Cloud Pub/Sub service is available.
+When publishing from outside of GCP, an additional layer of routing is involved to get the request to a nearby GCP region where the Pub/Sub service is available.

 Consider a message storage policy that allows only the

 - The request is routed to a Pub/Sub server in

 us-east1, the request is routed to the nearest region allowed by the message storage policy, which is

 us-central1and forwards messages to subscribers from that location.

 This mechanism has implications for request latency and overall system availability.
 Because the request traverses more network links, it takes longer to complete and has a relatively higher chance of failing.This also means that the subscribers might see the message somewhat later because it must travel to the nearest allowed region before being dispatched.
 If the policy allows a single region but your publisher applications run in multiple regions, the distributed application becomes only as available as the single allowed region.